The new State Pension

 If you don’t claim the State Pension straight away

 You don’t have to claim your State Pension when you reach State Pension age.
 This is known as deferring, and could mean that you get extra State Pension when you do claim.

 How much extra you get will depend on how long you defer claiming it.
 The State Pension increases by 1% for every 9 weeks you put off claiming it, or around 5.8% for each full year.
 This may not apply to you if you get certain benefits.

 If you’re a carer

 If you’re a carer and don’t work, this could affect your NI record and impact your State Pension amount.
-You could apply for Carer’s Credit, which will go towards your NI record and protect your entitlement to State Pension.
+If you care for someone at least 20 hours per week, you could get Carer’s Credit to help maintain your NI record.

 If you get Carer’s Allowance, you automatically receive Carer’s Credit.
 If you aren’t eligible for Carer’s Allowance you could still get Carer’s Credit.

 If you live abroad or used to, you may have a gap in your NI record which could affect the amount of State Pension you’ll get.

 You may be able to get a pension from the country you live/ lived in.
 Contact the department responsible for State Pensions in that country.
 If the country is in the European Economic Area or Switzerland, then the DWP may be able to help you contact them.